-Pineapple coconut shrimp kabobs (marinated in coconut milk and citrus sauce), are grilled on skewers and taste fantastic!Pineapple Coconut Shrimp Kabobs / The Grateful Girl Cooks!
+Pineapple coconut shrimp kabobs (marinated in coconut milk and citrus sauce), are grilled on skewers and taste fantastic!Pineapple coconut shrimp kabobs (marinated in coconut milk and citrus sauce), are grilled on skewers and taste fantastic!

-The “recipe” is very easy to prepare.
+This “recipe” is very easy to prepare.
 The shrimp will need to marinate in a coconut milk citrus sauce for at least 1-2 hours.
-I made the citrus sauce (marinade) up early in the day, and let the shrimp marinate in the refrigerator until I was ready for dinner.

 When ready to cook, all you will need to do is thread the skewers and cook the dish.
-The pineapple coconut shrimp kabobs only take about 10 minutes to assemble, and 5 minutes to cook on the grill.
+Pineapple coconut shrimp kabobs only take about 10 minutes to assemble, and 5 minutes to cook on the grill.

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page